warpspeed/warpspeed-docs/v1/vagrant-database-management.md

 ---
 layout: doc
-title: Database Mangement for Development
+title: Database Management for Development
 ---

-# Database Mangement for Development
+# Database Management for Development

 Database management and access in development is nearly identical to that for production.
 You can create databases using the `warpspeed` command or via a db client.
 Additionally, can only access the database from your host machine via ssh.